-Solving equation (3.1) for arbitrary graphs and arbitrary functions $m_i, d{ij}$ is an NP-hard problem (see [7]).
+Solving equation (3.1) for arbitrary graphs and arbitrary functions $m_i$ , $d{ij}$ is an NP-hard problem (see [7]).
 However, when the graph G = (V, E) has a restricted form, the problem can be solved more efficiently.
 For instance, with first-order snakes the graph is simply a chain, which enables a dynamic programming solution that takes $O(h^2n)$ time, where h is a number of discrete locations for each part, and n is the number of parts in the model. (see [1]).
 Moreover, with snakes the minimization is done over a small number of locations for each vertex (e.g., the current location plus the 8 neighbors on the image grid).
-This minimization is then iterated until the change in energy is small.
-The key to an efficient solution is that the number of locations, h, be small, as the dynamic programming solution is quadratic in this value.
+This minimization is that the number of locations, h, be small, as the dynamic programming solution is quadratic in this value.
 Another source of efficient algorithms has been in restricting $d{ij}$ to a particular form.
 This approach has been particularly fruitful in some recent work on MRFs for low-level vision ([8, 20]).
 In our algorithm, we use constraints on both the structure of the graph and the form of $d{ij}$ .